Marketing’s Shift from Brand to Revenue

 What’s the real driver of increased marketing budgets over recent years?
 It isn’t brochures.
 It’s the rise of MarTech and the need for specialized talent to manage it.
 Marketing’s shift from brand to revenue in inevitable.

-According to the Gartner 2016-2017 CMO Spend Survey, 75% of marketing leaders say they now own or share responsibility for P&L. And sales leadership?
-According to a 2016 HubSpot survey, 57% of sales reps believe buyers are less dependent on salespeople during the buying process.
+The Gartner 2016–2017 CMO Spend Survey found that 75% of marketing leaders now own or share P&L responsibility.
+Meanwhile, a 2016 HubSpot survey shows 57% of sales reps say buyers rely less on salespeople during the buying process.

 Marketing is now the keeper of critical data and insights that propel growth.
-If revenue discussions were once reserved for the CEO, COO and sales leadership alone, those days are over: marketing has earned a strategic seat at the revenue table.
+Revenue discussions are no longer just for the CEO, COO, and sales leaders—marketing now has a strategic seat at the table.

 >> Related: Three Things Revenue Marketers Do Differently <<